Cheap Mountain Bikes

 - It has a good range of gears.

-- Comes with disc brakes.
+- It comes with hydraulic disc brakes.

 - It’s easy and cheap to maintain.